RK-NTI/Power-BI-Project/README.md

 I’m excited to share that I recently learned how to design and analyze an interactive Super Store Sales Dashboard using data visualization and business intelligence techniques.

-#  📌 Through this dashboard, I learned how to analyze sales performance using important KPIs and charts, including:
+Through this dashboard, I learned how to analyze sales performance using important KPIs and charts, including:
+# 📌 KPI's:
 🔹 Total Sales – $2M

 🔹 Total Profit – $286.40K